minprog/programming-2/40 Workshops/10 Workshop 1/20 Exercises.md

 	the remainder when $$x$$ is divided by $$y$$.
 Try a couple of modular expressions until you get the hang of it.

-**Part III**: In `homework1.py`, use order of operation mathematics to create two equations that look the same (i.e., have the same numbers) but evaluate to different values (due to parenthesization).
-Save each as the value of a variable, then print the variables.

 ## Reading 3 - Strings
 Read 8.1 - 8.2
 [Strings (and for loop)](http://www.greenteapress.com/thinkpython/html/thinkpython009.html)

 ## Exercise 1.5 – User input

-Do this exercise in `homework1.py`.
+Do this exercise in `python_exercises1_1.py.py`.
 In this exercise, we will ask the user for his/her first and last name, and date of birth, and print them out formatted.
 Recall that you can get input from the user using the command `raw_input("text")`, as shown in lecture.